EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 (Use -1 for the trigger pin if you do not have it connected.)
 Please see the section "[Notes on Arduino Streams and Software Serial](https://envirodiy.github.io/ModularSensors/page_arduino_streams.html)" for more information about what streams can be used along with this library.

-The serial ports for this example are created in the @ref menu_serial_ports section and then assigned to the sonar functionality in the @ref menu_assign_ports_sw section.
+The serial ports for this example are created in the @ref menu_walk_serial_ports section and then assigned to the sonar functionality in the @ref menu_walk_assign_ports_sw section.

 @see @ref sensor_maxbotix